darribas/gds17/content/website_data/task_02.md

 * Justify why you have chosen the methods you use and how they help you answer the question at hand.
 Critically discuss their limitations too.
 * Provide a list of the top five areas that you recommend be funded for improvement.
 * Explain clearly how you have arrived at the list and how the decision has been informed by the data analysis and the methodologies employed.
-* Include documented code and data that allow the replication of the analysis presented.
+* Include documented code that demonstrate programming understanding of the student.

 **Suggestive paths** (optional)